oaqa/FlexNeuART/knn4qa.md

 ## Former life (as a knn4qa package)

-This project grew out of a `knn4qa` package, which was a a project studying applicability of k-nearest neighbor search methods to IR and QA applications.
+This project grew out of a `knn4qa` project.
+It aimed to study applicability of k-nearest neighbor search methods to IR and QA applications.
 This project was supported primarily by the NSF grant **#1618159** : "[Matching and Ranking via Proximity Graphs: Applications to Question Answering and Beyond](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1618159&HistoricalAwards=false)".

 Previous work can be found in the following branches branches: